evanacoates/C10-TeamProfileGenerator/README.md

 ## Description

-This team profile generator allows the user to create employee profile based on their role.
+This team profile generator allows the user to create an employee profile based on their role.

 ## Screenshots